Resources

 The Pentagon

-The Pentagon presents a more significant challenge.
+The Pentagon presents a bigger challenge.
 Just because you work there doesn’t mean you have a parking spot waiting for you each day.
-In fact, many people don’t, and if they do, it could be up to a mile away from your office, adding more walking time to the commute.
-Parking isn’t a simple task, as the spaces are so restricted.
+In fact, many people don’t, and if they do, parking could be a mile or more from your office, adding more walking time to the commute.
+Parking isn’t easy, as the spaces are so limited.
 Typically, your incoming office handles parking assignments.

 It’s also not unusual to pay for parking, even at your government office building.
-Such is the case in nearby Crystal City, now known as National Landing, thanks to Jeff Bezos and Amazon H2Q.
-Policies on reimbursement vary, so it's vital to check with your incoming office.
-You can also expect to pay for parking at any Metro station you might use.
+Such is the case in nearby Crystal City, now known as National Landing, thanks to Amazon H2Q.
+Policies on reimbursement vary, so it's vital to check with your office.
+Also, expect to pay for parking at any Metro station you use.

 Catching a Ride from Alexandria

 Let’s start with the good news.
-Through the Mass Transportation Benefit Program, the government subsidizes public transportation costs for those who qualify (military: yes, contractors: no).
+Through the Mass Transportation Benefit Program, the government subsidizes public transportation costs for qualifying individuals (military: yes; contractors: no).
 Employees in the National Capital Region can apply for transit passes.
 This program has many disqualifiers, so familiarize yourself with the guidelines.

 Now for the bus and train options.
-Remember, using each entity’s app or text capabilities for frequent updates on delays and route changes is always a good idea.
+Using each entity’s app or text capabilities for frequent updates on delays and route changes is always a good idea.

 The Virginia Railway Express (VRE)

-Alexandria has a station on the VRE.
-Check the site for maps and more info.
+Alexandria has a VRE station.
+Check the site for maps and more information.

 Fairfax Connector

-Fairfax County created a bus system to assist commuters in the area.
+Fairfax County created a bus system to assist area commuters.
 Alexandria riders from Fort Hunt, Kingstowne, Fort Belvoir, and the Mount Vernon Area are particularly well served by these bus routes, which run to important Metro and VRE stops.

 DASH